PanJiaChen/vue-element-admin-site/docs/guide/README.md

 ## Contribution
-The repository of documentation is [vue-element-admin-site](https://github.com/PanJiaChen/vue-element-admin-site)
+The repository of documentation is [vue-element-admin-site](https://github.com/PanJiaChen/vue-element-admin-site) based on [vuepress](https://github.com/vuejs/vuepress) development.

 There may be some spelling or translation errors in the course of writing this document.
 It is welcome to point out by issue or pr.
+After all, English is not my mother tongue.

+[vue-element-admin](https://github.com/PanJiaChen/vue-element-admin) is also continuing to iterate, summarize and summarize more features, and summarize the best practices of product templates/components/business scenarios in the middle and back office.
+This project is also very much looking forward to your participation and [feedback](https://github.com/PanJiaChen/vue-element-admin/issues).

 ## Donate
-If you find this project useful, you can buy author a glass of juice  :heart:
+If you think this project is useful, you can buy a glass of juice for the author  :heart:
 [Donate](/donate/)